danielphan2003/flk/README.md

 ## Features

+Helpful overlays:
+- [electron-compat][electron-compat]: a compat layer that makes Electron apps run natively on X11 and Wayland.
+  Apps are wrapped with a Bash script that evals to platform-specific flags.
+To prevent double wrapping `$out/.bin-wrapped` is used so that application name shows up correctly in htop or other programs.

 A lot of [packages][pkgs]:
-- [spotify-spicetified][my-spotify-spicetified] (based on [nixpkgs#111946][nixpkgs-spotify-spicetified]).
-  See my [spotify config][my-spotify-config] (currently using a custom [dribbblish][ddt] theme).
+- Android: my (very MUCH vip) take on [anbox].
+I cannot find anything that works.
+Please open an issue if you know any alternatives.
 - awesomewm plugins including [bling], [layout-machi], [lua-pam], and [awestore].
-- Firefox tweaks:
-  - [flying-fox]: my current firefox theme
-  - [interak]: my own (very MUCH wip) theme combining flying-fox, rainfox and pywalfox
-  - [rainfox]: mostly for the blurred search bar
-  - [arkenfox-userjs]: hardened config
-  - [pywalfox]: pywal for firefox.
 - Browsers: Widevine-cdm, Edge Beta and Dev edition.
 Yes, I'm that evil ;).
 Surprisingly, it works on the latest rev!
-- Messaging app: [caprine] (unmaintained)
-- VS Code extensions: Utilizing [vs-ext].
-See [`pkgs/default.nix`][vs-ext-example] for how to add a new `vscode-extensions` pkgsSet to your overlay.
-- Wayland packages: [avizo].
-- Android: my (very MUCH vip) take on [anbox].
-I cannot find anything that works.
-Please open an issue if you know any alternatives.
 - [Caddy][caddy] with plugins!
 See [pkgs/servers/caddy][caddy-with-plugins] for usage.
 With the latest nixpkgs, you can even define virtual hosts!
 - [eww] with latest master.
 Enjoy lisping :).
   - Some other hm services for `eww` are available at [home/modules/services/misc](./home/modules/services/misc), including a service for dynamically add music control to each app and remove them when closed, as well as a yuck-lang syntax highlighter in vim.
-- QoL font (Segue UI).
-This unbreaks websites and avoid rendering text with ugly serif fonts.
-- [Plymouth themes][plymouth-themes] from [adi1090x].
-- [ntfs2btrfs] tool and (very MUCH wip) [quibble][quibble] efi.
-Mostly my attempt to create the ultimate Windows VM running on btrfs.
+  - Sway workspaces are functional, but should be improved later.
+- Firefox tweaks:
+  - [flying-fox]: my current firefox theme
+  - [interak]: my own (very MUCH wip) theme combining flying-fox, rainfox and pywalfox
+  - [rainfox]: mostly for the blurred search bar
+  - [arkenfox-userjs]: hardened config
-- [Paper][paper] wallpaper switcher for Wayland.
+  - [pywalfox]: pywal for firefox.
 - Fonts:
   - Apple fonts: including NY and SF variants.
   - Segue UI: this is a huge plus.
 Apparently a lot of websites uses this font whenever possible, and revert back to whatever font your system is using, or may not be installed yet.
 Therefore, it is best for this font to be installed by default.
-- [MultiMC(-cracked)][mmc-cracked]: I feel ashamed of myself for using this, but I'm broke so it doesn't matter /s.
+- Messaging app: [caprine] (unmaintained)
 - Minecraft related packages: multiple mods for both server and client, as well as choices for server.
   - Servers:
     - [PaperMC][papermc]: stupidly fast, and yet very customizable.